WordPress Review 2026: Is This Popular Platform the Best for Small Businesses?

 Building a website

-Building a site was easy.
+Building a WordPress site was easy.
 We answered a few questions, and while there weren’t AI-building tools available, the templates offered were suggested based on our answers.
 The templates have descriptions so you can choose the best one for your site.
 If you decide later that the template doesn’t work, you can easily change it.
 Editing web pages is easy, and the design of the editing tools is clean and well-organized.

 WordPress page editing dashboard for All About Cookies test website